8832/cse15l-lab-reports/lab1.md

 # Lab Report 1
 ## `cd` command
 **Using `cd` command with no arguments:** \
-Notice that this has no output.
-This command is used to change directories, and the argument is the directory to change into.
+The cd command is used to change into directories, and the argument for this command is the directory we want to change into.
 In this case, we have give no directory to change into, so there is no output.
 ```
 [user@sahara ~]$ cd
 [user@sahara ~]$